aaron18072002/notes/english.md

 -- Interrogative pronouns (đại từ nghi vấn): who, what, where, whom, which, whose.

 -- Indefinite pronouns (đại từ bất định): everyone, everybody, everywhere, everything, someone, somebody, somewhere, something, anyone, anybody, anywhere, anything, no one, nobody, nowhere, nothing.

+- Adjectives

+-- Between artical and nouns: a good news

+-- After a noun or an indefinite pronoun: Is there any special

+-- After a linking verb: